egelja/griffinbot/README.md

 ## About

 This is s a Discord bot for the Roycemore Discord server.
-It provides moderation tools and is a "serious bot" without many games.
+It is a game bot made from submitted community bots.

 ## Getting Started